Jawaharlal Nehru University sedition row: Investigation results

 A separate magisterial investigation ordered by the Delhi Government did not find any evidence of Kanhaiya Kumar participating in anti-national sloganeering.
 New Delhi district magistrate Sanjay Kumar stated that doubts had been raised as to whether Pakistan Zindabad slogans had been chanted at the 9 February protest, and questions were raised about whether it had been outsiders from JNU who had shouted anti-Indian slogans.
 The report was not definitive about the role of Khalid in the protest, with District Magistrate Kumar saying that Khalid's role needed "to be further investigated."
 Following the submission of the report, Kumar was released on bail, but Khalid remained in custody.
 Regarding the controversy of fabricated videos, District Magistrate Kumar's probe reviewed seven videos sent for verification, and three were found to have been doctored by having been edited and voices added.

 The inquiry committee appointed by the administration of JNU initially asked 21 students to explain their contravention of university rules.
 Based on the inquiry, the committee meted out varying punishments to a number of students.
-Kanhaiya Kumar was fined 10,000 rupees, which Umar Khalid and Anirban Bhattacharya were rusticated from the university.
+Kanhaiya Kumar was fined 10,000 rupees, while Umar Khalid and Anirban Bhattacharya were rusticated from the university.
 A number of other students received fines, rustications, bans from campus, or withdrawals of hostel facilities.
 The committee found that the provocative slogans at the 9 February event were raised by a group of outsiders, wearing masks.
 The panel criticized the campus security force for failing to prevent the sloganeering and failing to stop the outsiders from leaving the campus.
 It also criticized the organizers of the first event for not "acting with due responsibility."
 The panel stated, "This act by outsiders has brought disrepute to the entire JNU community."